 If you’re a coffee-lover, you may have noticed that scientists can’t seem to make up their minds about whether caffeine is healthy or not.
 You might be frustrated to see a headline saying “Caffeine is good for you!” only to see a headline—sometimes the very next day—claiming the exact opposite.
 There’s a ton of research on coffee and tea, but many of the studies on the benefits of caffeine directly contradict each other.

 This problem extends to our knowledge on the effects of caffeine on inflammation.
 One day, it’s on the list of anti-inflammatory ingredients and the next day, one of your favorite wellness experts is telling you to cut it out of your diet.

 Should you avoid caffeine, or not?
+Does coffee cause inflammation?
 To answer that question, we have to dive deep into the relationship between caffeine and inflammation, starting with how caffeine interacts with the body.

 Article continues below

 FUNCTIONAL MEDICINE CONSULTATIONS FOR PEOPLE AROUND THE WORLD